 People to people links

-In 2013-14, over 15,393 Australians visited Peru (the great majority for tourism).
+More than 40,000 Australians visited Peru in 2014, the great majority for tourism.
 This number caps impressive annual increases, averaging over 10 per cent per year over the past four years.
 The figures reflect the growing business and tourism ties between Australia and Peru.

 Peruvians have been in Australia from at least the late 1800s, with the 1901 census indicating 28 Peruvians in Australia at the time.
 Migration from Peru to Australia remained low until 1986, from when numbers emigrating from Peru to Australia grew into the hundreds-per-year.
 Australia's Peruvian community consists of around 8,440 Peru-born persons (2011 Census).
 More information can be found at the Department of Social Services Community Information Summary page.